-Rancho Cucamonga, California December 14, 2018 Mark W. McLaughlin, Ed.D.
+Mark W. McLaughlin, Ed.D.
 Superintendent

 Victor P. Hayek, Ed.D.
-Deputy Superintendent, Business Services
+Deputy Superintendent

-This section of Conejo Valley Unified School District's (the District) annual financial report presents our discussion and analysis of the District's financial performance during the fiscal year that ended on June 30, 2018.
+This section of Conejo Valley Unified School District's (the District) annual financial report presents our discussion and analysis of the District's financial performance during the fiscal year that ended on June 30, 2019, with comparative information for the year ended June 30, 2018.
 Please read it in conjunction with the District's financial statements, which immediately follow this section.